-134. ComReg is of the preliminary view, on the basis of the assessment and review undertaken by TERA, that the calculated direct net cost of the Payphone Model is €185,310.
+142. In summary, on the basis of the assessment and review undertaken by TERA of eir's Payphone Model, ComReg is of the preliminary view that the calculated direct net cost of the Payphone Model is €214,545.

-5.3.5 Disabled Users' Services Model
+5.3.5 Disabled End Users' Services Model

-- 135. The Disabled Users' Services Model calculates the net avoidable cost for the provision of disabled users' services (text relay, specialised equipment, and free directory enquiry and braille bills). - 136.
-TERA found that the direct net cost of the Disabled Users' Services Model was €0.06M.
-This amount reflects the direct net cost claimed by eir in its final 2010-2011 USO funding application.
+- 143. The Disabled End Users' Services Model calculates the net avoidable cost for the provision of disabled users' services (text relay, specialised equipment, and free directory enquiry and braille bills). - 144.
+TERA found that the direct net cost of the Disabled End Users' Services Model was €0.06m.
+This amount reflects the direct net cost claimed by eir in its final 2011-2012 USO funding application.

-- 137. Decision 18 of D04/11 outlines requirements for the approach and calculation of the net avoidable cost for the provision of disabled users' services. - There were no changes in the methodology or approach to calculating the Disabled Users' Services Model in eir's final 2010-2011 USO funding application.
-TERA considered that the methodology and calculations underlying the Disabled Users' Services Model were in accordance with D04/11 and were reasonable for inclusion in eir's final 2010-2011 USO funding application.
+- 145. Decision 18 of D04/11 outlines requirements for the approach and calculation of the net avoidable cost for the provision of disabled users' services. - 146.
+There were no changes in the methodology or approach to calculating the disabled end users' services model in eir's final 2011-2012 USO funding application.
+TERA considered that the methodology and calculations underlying the Disabled End Users' Services Model were in accordance with D04/11 and were reasonable for inclusion in eir's final 2011-2012 USO funding application.

-139. ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that the methodology, assumptions and calculations underlying the Disabled Users' Services Model were in accordance with D04/11 and are reasonable for eir's final 2010-2011 USO funding application.
+147. ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that the methodology, assumptions and calculations underlying the Disabled End Users' Services Model were in accordance with D04/11 and are reasonable for eir's final 2011-2012 USO funding application.
 ComReg's preliminary view with respect to compliance with Decision 18 of D04/11 is set out in Figure 13 below.

 D04/11 ComReg's Preliminary View Decision 18 The net cost for the provision of specific USO services for disabled users, shall be calculated using the total avoidable cost minus the associated total revenues foregone.
 The avoidable cost shall include the cost associated with the provision of USO special services over the standard minimum level of service (e.g. "minicom" relay services, free directory enquiries, etc.) and specialised equipment (e.g. restricted vision phones, inductive couplers, etc.) minus the total revenue which is incremental to the total revenue associated with the standard minimum level of service to disabled users (which is appropriate to all operators).
-ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that the methodology, assumptions and calculations applied by eir in arriving at the Disabled Users' Services Model avoidable net cost estimate is in accordance with Decision 18.
+ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that the methodology, assumptions and calculations applied by eir in arriving at the Disabled Users' Services avoidable net cost estimate is in accordance with Decision 18.